Medicare and Medicaid are both government programs that provide assistance with healthcare, but beyond that there are major differences.

 Medicaid is an assistance program provided jointly by federal and state agencies.
 It helps with medical expenses for eligible people with limited income and resources.

-There are four different parts of Medicare:
+There are 4 different parts of Medicare:

-If you qualify for Medicaid, you may also eligible for help paying for your Medicare prescription drug coverage (Part D).4
+, opens new window you may also be eligible for help paying for your Medicare prescription drug coverage (Part D).

 Dual-eligible beneficiaries are individuals who are enrolled in Medicare Part A and/or Part B and receive full Medicaid benefits and/or assistance with Medicare premiums.